de-vri-es/curl-inject-opt/README.md

 To make `curl-inject-opt` work with secure execution mode, the entry added to `LD_PRELOAD` must consist only of the library name `libcurl-inject-opt.so` with no path information.
 The library must be found by the dynamic linker in the default search path and the library must have the `setuid` permission bit set.
-This can party be achieved by configuring the project with `./configure PREFIX=/usr RELY_ON_SEARCH=1`.
+This can partly be achieved by configuring the project with `./configure PREFIX=/usr RELY_ON_SEARCH=1`.
 See `./configure --help` for more information.

 It is up to the packager or installer to set the `setuid` bit of the installed library, if desired.